 Well, to cut the long story short, the heretics and wackos were right.
 Our planet is not flat, and neither is any other planet in the sky.
 As far as they eye can see, there are round objects of all colors and consistencies, floating in space.

 As far as the sky itself is concerned, it is both endless, penetrable and riddled with magic.

 And penetrate it we did, reaching for that magic with all our might.
 Imagination and common sense shattered the boundaries encasing us, revealing a flurry of stellar objects dancing in magical harmony to the tunes of an elegant universe.

 With the horizon jarred open, the world was now ours.
 We took a deep breath and leaped into the unknown, taking the first steps beyond the confines of the established world and into what was once deemed inconceivable, meaningless and impossible to exist.

 We did all this in the shadow of nuclear holocaust.
-Driven by an arms race, by a tit-for-tat mentality that was urging everyone to know more than the enemy, we performed miracles.
+Driven by an arms race in the wake of a cold war, by a tit-for-tat mentality urging all sides to stay ahead of their enemy, we performed miracles.